techidaily/site-howto/source/_posts/restore-missing-app-icon-on-oppo-a58-4g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-direct.techidaily.com/updated-masterclass-conquering-one-device-livestream-challenges-for-2024/"><u>[Updated] Masterclass Conquering One-Device Livestream Challenges for 2024</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/2024-approved-gratuitous-goal-games-capturing-kicks-without-costs/"><u>2024 Approved Gratuitous Goal Games Capturing Kicks Without Costs</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/2024-approved-step-by-step-guide-to-creating-compelling-multi-picture-insta-stories/"><u>2024 Approved Step by Step Guide to Creating Compelling, Multi-Picture Insta Stories</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/updated-rapid-growth-tactics-hit-and-maintain-a-stellar-10000-views-mark/"><u>[Updated] Rapid Growth Tactics Hit and Maintain a Stellar 10,000 Views Mark</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/updated-the-art-of-amusement-master-memes-with-kapwing/"><u>[Updated] The Art of Amusement – Master Memes with Kapwing</u></a></li>
-<li><a href="https://howto.techidaily.com/7-solutions-to-fix-chrome-crashes-or-wont-open-on-oppo-reno-11-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Chrome Crashes or Wont Open on Oppo Reno 11 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-solutions-to-solve-youtube-app-crashing-on-oppo-a56s-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Solutions to Solve YouTube App Crashing on Oppo A56s 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/8-solutions-to-solve-youtube-app-crashing-on-tecno-phantom-v-flip-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Solutions to Solve YouTube App Crashing on Tecno Phantom V Flip | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-tecno-camon-20-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Tecno Camon 20 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/app-wont-open-on-your-tecno-pova-5-here-are-all-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>App Wont Open on Your Tecno Pova 5?
-Here Are All Fixes | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-lava-blaze-2-pro-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on Lava Blaze 2 Pro?
-Here Are 10 Proven Fixes | Dr.fone</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/best-mediasync-tool-for-easy-iphone-ipad-data-transfer-via-windows-pc-with-winx/"><u>Best MediaSync Tool for Easy iPhone iPad Data Transfer via Windows PC with WinX</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/elevate-zoom-sound-a-guide-to-exceptional-quality-for-2024/"><u>Elevate Zoom Sound A Guide to Exceptional Quality for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-meizu-21-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Meizu 21 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-honor-x9b-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Honor X9b | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/google-play-services-wont-update-12-fixes-are-here-on-oppo-a38-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Google Play Services Wont Update?
-12 Fixes are Here on Oppo A38 | Dr.fone</u></a></li>
-<li><a href="https://buynow-info.techidaily.com/how-jabra-talk-25-sustains-your-communication-effortlessly/"><u>How Jabra Talk 25 Sustains Your Communication Effortlessly</u></a></li>
+<li><a href="https://howto.techidaily.com/full-guide-how-to-fix-connection-is-not-private-on-infinix-note-30i-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Guide How To Fix Connection Is Not Private on Infinix Note 30i | Dr.fone</u></a></li>
+<li><a href="https://win-amazing.techidaily.com/get-your-windows-10-with-the-latest-nvidia-geforce-rtx-1080-drivers-fast-download-process/"><u>Get Your Windows 10 with the Latest NVIDIA GeForce RTX 1080 Drivers - Fast Download Process!</u></a></li>
+<li><a href="https://win-dash.techidaily.com/how-can-i-find-the-intel-driver-updater/"><u>How Can I Find the Intel Driver Updater?</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-fix-unfortunately-contacts-has-stopped-error-on-vivo-y77t-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix Unfortunately, Contacts Has Stopped Error on Vivo Y77t | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-fix-unresponsive-phone-touchscreen-of-infinix-smart-8-plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Unresponsive Phone Touchscreen Of Infinix Smart 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-fix-unresponsive-phone-touchscreen-of-xiaomi-redmi-a2plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Unresponsive Phone Touchscreen Of Xiaomi Redmi A2+ | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/how-to-restore-a-bricked-samsung-galaxy-f15-5g-back-to-operation-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Restore a Bricked Samsung Galaxy F15 5G Back to Operation | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/how-to-upgrade-or-downgrade-apple-iphone-7-without-losing-anything-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Upgrade or Downgrade Apple iPhone 7 Without Losing Anything? | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-3-things-you-must-know-about-fake-snapchat-location-on-honor-magic-6-drfone-by-drfone-virtual-android/"><u>In 2024, 3 Things You Must Know about Fake Snapchat Location On Honor Magic 6 | Dr.fone</u></a></li>
-<li><a href="https://location-social.techidaily.com/how-to-change-location-on-tiktok-to-see-more-content-on-your-honor-x8b-drfone-by-drfone-virtual-android/"><u>How to Change Location on TikTok to See More Content On your Honor X8b | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-simple-and-effective-ways-to-change-your-country-on-youtube-app-of-your-oneplus-open-drfone-by-drfone-virtual-android/"><u>In 2024, Simple and Effective Ways to Change Your Country on YouTube App Of your OnePlus Open | Dr.fone</u></a></li>
-<li><a href="https://games-able.techidaily.com/solutions-for-correcting-roblox-error-262/"><u>Solutions for Correcting Roblox Error 262</u></a></li>
-<li><a href="https://article-helps.techidaily.com/unlocking-creative-potential-with-pexels-visuals-for-2024/"><u>Unlocking Creative Potential with Pexels Visuals for 2024</u></a></li>
-<li><a href="https://win11.techidaily.com/windows-11-paves-way-for-pristine-ad-less-start/"><u>Windows 11 Paves Way for Pristine, Ad-Less Start</u></a></li>
+<li><a href="https://howto.techidaily.com/play-store-not-working-on-samsung-galaxy-z-flip-5-8-solutions-inside-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Play Store Not Working On Samsung Galaxy Z Flip 5?
+8 Solutions Inside | Dr.fone</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/top-rated-no-cost-hd-4k-hevc-codec-video-player-software/"><u>Top Rated No-Cost HD 4K HEVC Codec Video Player Software</u></a></li>
 </ul></div>